-Our partners at Exotic Body Scents offer ways to treat acne....naturally!
+Our friends at Exotic Body Scents offer ways to treat acne....naturally!
 Read on!

 1. Dudu-Osun Black Soap

 This natural soap imported from Nigeria has been very effective helping people deal with outbreaks of acne and with the discoloration of skin that often goes along with acne.
 Dudu-Osun black soap can be used on the face and affected areas.
 One trick that can help the skin is to leave the dudu-osun lather on your skin like a mask for 15-20 minutes before washing it off.